 If you're new to Type 1 Diabetes or just want to explore diabetes technology, this article will explain in easy-to-understand terms what an insulin pump is, how it works, and where on the body you might wear it.
 We also look at the features common to most insulin pumps, and provide links to other insulin pump articles for further reading.

-An insulin pump is a medical device, about the size of a cell phone, which infuses insulin through a small cannula (made of metal or flexible “plastic”) inserted into the layer of fat under the skin and held in place by an adhesive pad.
+An insulin pump is a medical device, about the size of a cell phone, used by people with insulin-dependent diabetes (Type 1, or Type 2 if you use insulin) which infuses insulin through a small cannula (made of metal or flexible “plastic”) inserted into the layer of fat under the skin and held in place by an adhesive pad.

-As one choice among different insulin program options, a pump program, also referred to as Continuous Subcutaneous Insulin Infusion (CSII), is an alternative to multiple daily injections via syringes/insulin pens (although injections are still occasionally required when there is a temporary problem with insulin delivery through the pump).
+As one choice among different insulin program options, a pump program, also referred to as Continuous Subcutaneous Insulin Infusion (CSII), is an alternative to multiple daily injections via syringes/insulin pens (though injections are still occasionally required).

 Typical sites for infusion include: the tummy/abdomen, the buttocks, thighs, and upper arm.
 In some models of insulin pump, the cannula is then connected to a length of plastic tubing, which transports insulin from the pump cartridge/reservoir to the infusion set; another “tubing-free” model eliminates the tubing by housing the cartridge/reservoir in a “pod” with a built-in cannula, which adheres to the skin.
 Either form of infusion set is replaced every 2-3 days.